tuzig/www.terminal7.dev/content/posts/typescript_vite_n_vitest.md

 ### &nbsp;

-Spring is here and with it the yack shaving season.
+Spring is here and so is the yak shaving season.
 It started a few weeks ago when the weather was still foul, I realized Terminal7 needs deep refactoring.
 It needs to support plain SSH and a few other communication paths: